-The lightweight, megawatt-class COIL technology

-can deliver high energy over a great distance largely because of its IR wavelength.
+he lightweight, megawatt-class COIL technology can deliver high energy over a great distance largely because of its IR wavelength.
 In addition to the COIL, the ABL houses three other lasers: the active ranger system, which provides preliminary tracking data; the track illuminator laser, which produces more refined data; and the beacon illuminator laser, which measures atmospheric disturbance.

-Following a two-year structural modification, the ABL platform's first flight took place July 18, 2002, from Boeing's Wichita, Kan., facility.
+Following a two-year structural modification, the ABL platform's first flight took place July 18, 2002 from Boeing's Wichita, Kan., facility.
 A 10-month laser module test was completed in 2002, and, in late 2002, the platform was flown to Edwards AFB, Calif.
-While YAL-1A is in the hangar, tests are being conducted independently on the ABL optical system and the six laser modules that make up the complete COIL system.
+With YAL-1A in the hangar, tests have been conducted independently on the ABL optical system and the six laser modules that make up the complete COIL system.
 All six modules were successfully tested on Nov.
 10, 2004.
-Tests will continue for several months.
-Once proved effective, they will be installed on the aircraft in preparation for a rigorous series of ground and air tests of the entire ABL configuration.
-Initial tests are expected to culminate in a test destruction of a boosting ballistic missile over the Pacific.